EdupageAPI/edupage-api/README.md

 ```

 # Documentation
-The docs are available on [yesdaddyfuck.me/edupage-api](https://yesdaddyfuck.me/edupage-api/)
+The docs are available [here](https://yesdaddyfuck.me/edupage-api/)

 # I have a problem or an idea!